SilviaSaverino/readersangle-Front-end/README.md

 - Pinterest and Amazon Websites: For images related to books and posts on my website, I obtained them from sources like Pinterest and Amazon.
 These platforms often provide a wide range of visual content related to various topics, including books and products.
 By using images from these sources, I was able to enhance the visual appeal and content representation on my website.

 By utilizing these and other external sources, I could leverage existing knowledge, community support, and resources to develop my website effectively.
-It allowed me to take advantage of best practices, learn from others' experiences, and incorporate visually appealing content into my project.
+I've constantly referred to module of CodeInstitute and took some references or ideas from other alumnis projects.
+All of the above allowed me to take advantage of best practices, learn from others' experiences, and incorporate visually appealing content into my project.

 ## Acknowledgements:
+I would like to thank my mentor Spencer for his support and for taking the time to review this project.
+I am thankful for my dear friend Francesco for being a constant source of support, and for my family members Martina and Cosimo for their love and encouragement.
+I would also like to acknowledge the creators and contributors of the online resources mentioned in the Credits section for providing valuable guidance and insights.